 If you’ve noticed that the social distancing and isolation caused by the coronavirus has affected your mental health, you aren’t alone.
 Humans aren’t meant to spend extended amounts of time on their own.
 Even though you can stay connected through video chats and social media, electronic communication can’t replace real human contact.

 You might also find these options beneficial if you experienced a life-altering event during the last few weeks.
 Life didn’t stop happening just because social distancing was in place.
 You might have been laid off, lost a loved one, or had someone close to you who got sick.
 It isn’t easy to deal with experiences like these in isolation.
 Thankfully you have different options available to help whether your state lifted lockdown restrictions yet or not.
-You don’t have to deal with adjusting to life after COVID-19 on your own.
+You don’t have to deal with adjusting to post-pandemic life on your own.
 For example, you can schedule a free video consultation with MindBodyBuild to start out on your journey of healing today!